-Our Board of Directors believed that, for purposes of the Quarterly Bonus Plan, these were the most appropriate corporate performance measures to use because, in its view, they would provide meaningful indicators of our successful execution of our annual financial plan and our ability to enhance long-term value creation.
+Our Board of Directors believed that, for purposes of the short-term cash incentive bonus plan, these were the most appropriate corporate performance measures to use because, in its view, they would provide meaningful indicators of our successful execution of our annual operating plan and our ability to enhance long-term value creation.
 In particular, we believe our bookings levels is an effective measure of annual contract value, which management uses to measure the growth of our business.

-For 2019, our Board of Directors established anticipated target levels for each performance measure which were set forth in our annual financial plan.
+For 2020, our Board of Directors established anticipated target levels for each performance measure which were set forth in our annual operating plan.
 These annual target levels were as follows:

-(in thousands) Target Performance Level
+(in thousands) Target F erformance Level

-Revenue \$ 358,582 2
+Revenue \$ 453,145

-Adjusted EBITDA (1) (45,93 3)
+Free Cash Flow (1) 24,901

-Bookings (2 2)
+Bookings (2)

-(1) Adjusted EBITDA is a non-GAAP measure.
+(1) Free Cash Flow is a non-GAAP measure.
 Refer to the appendix for reconciliations of non-GAAP measures to comparable GAAP measures.

 (2) We have chosen not to disclose the various target performance levels for our bookings performance measure as such information is proprietary in nature, the disclosure of which could result in competitive harm to the Company.
-For 2019, the Board of Directors considered the target performance achievement levels for the Board Metrics to be challenging but achievable with significant effort requiring circumstances to align as projected and the target performance achievement level for the Corporate Bookings Stretch Metric to be difficult to achieve, requiring exceptional levels of effort on the part of Mr. Negron, as well as favorable external conditions.
+For 2020, the Board of Directors considered the target performance achievement levels for the Board Metrics to be challenging but achievable with significant effort requiring circumstances to align as projected.